romunov/wolfexplorer/README.md

     keep_md: yes
 ---
 # wolfexplorer
 Explorer designed to visualize complex multi-year multi-specimen data.
-Case study of (Slovenian) wolves.
+Attached data is a subset of data from wolf monitoring of wolves in Slovenia in season 2016/2017 ([summary in English](http://www.natura2000.si/uploads/tx_library/MonitoringVolk__summary.pdf])).

 ### Limitations
 This viewer will require you shape your data to a somewhat specific, yet general enough, format.
 It can display only certain coordinate systems.
 Luckily WGS (EPSG: 4326) is one of them.
 Data in the application is not persistent, but this limitation is something we're thinking of relaxing in the future.

-WARNING: Date slider and some other features may not be working perfectly in some browsers (I'm looking at you, Chrome).
+WARNING: Date slider and some other features may not be working perfectly in some browsers (looking at you, Chrome).
 If you experience problems, please do drop us a line and switch browsers.
-Testsing has been done on Firefox.
+Testing has been done on Firefox.

 # How to run this application
 ## The easy way